benarnav/arrivals-board/README.md

 I’ve been thinking about adding a dial that would allow switching between more than just two screens, but I haven’t thought of what other sort of information I’d like to display.
 I would also like to build a case for it.

-The data delivered by the `Flask` app includes information on the terminal station, and displaying this or filtering trains based on it could be useful for users who need that level of specificity.
+Each decoded train carries its terminal stop id (`Terminal`), and displaying this or filtering trains based on it could be useful for users who need that level of specificity.

 I’d also like to add support for other transit agencies, so if you live in a city where this would be useful, please contribute!